 It is possible that the data is getting collected on the local keychain file on your macOS.

-- To verify, Click on > System Preferences > iCloud.
+- To verify, Click on Apple Menu > System Preferences > iCloud

-- Here on the right-hand pane, make sure that ‘Keychain’ is enabled.
+- Here on the right-hand pane, make sure you turn on by check-marking Keychain

-Now that you have confirmed the iCloud keychain setting, its time to check and make sure that your keychain is saving all your Safari credentials for various sites.
+Now that you confirmed the iCloud keychain setting is on, its time to check and make sure that your keychain is saving all your Safari credentials for various sites.

-To do this, you will use the Keychain Access Application (KAA) from Utilities on your MacBook.
+To do this, use the Keychain Access Application (KAA) from Utilities on your MacBook.